Get an annual AARP membership for only $12. Limited time offer.

 Contracts

 Consumer Cellular does away with contracts, so you can cancel anytime.
-The company even offers a 30-day risk-free trial.
+The company even offers a 30-day risk-free trial (data use is limited to 500MB).
 During those 30 days, we recommend visiting your usual spots to make sure you have good coverage.

 Quick tip: